adevnamedtj/truticket_metric_ticker/README.md

 Offers a quick way to track counter metrics reported with a key

-current support:
+### current support:
-only able to track a metric count reported hourly basis based on a metric name/identifier
+only able to track a metric count reported based on a metric name/identifier in time buckets.

+time bucket intervals can be configurable through an environmental variable APP_METRICS_TIME_BUCKET_INTERVAL:

+days, hours and minutes

+refer internal/metrics/counter.go : init() function

-## file structure
+## File structure

 ```$xslt
 cmd/webapp/main.go          main file to initiate service